panoply/vscode-liquid/README.md

 This extension brings sufficient support of the Liquid language to VS Code and aims to provide a well integrated IDE experience for developers using all variations of the language.
 Prior to the release of this extension Liquid support in vscode and text editors in general was extremely limited with developers stuck using outdated and sometimes broken solutions.

 Developing this extension has taken a considerable amount of time.
-If it has helped your development workflow and you would like to keep it free of cost then please consider supporting its growth and maintainance:
+For now, this extension is available free of cost but will require a small license fee in the future.
+To help keep this extension free and open source for as long as possible, please consider supporting its growth and maintainance:

 **PayPal**: [Donate](https://www.paypal.me/paynicos)<br>
 **BTC**: `35wa8ChA5XvzfFAn5pMiWHWg251xDqxT51`